gazebosim/gz-tools/README.md

 Ignition tools provide the `ign` command line tool that accepts multiple subcommands.
 Each subcommand is implemented in a plugin that belongs to a specific Ignition project.
-For example, all the commands that start with `ign topic ...` will be implemented by the Ignition Transport library.
+For example, all the commands that start with `ign topic ...` will be implemented by the Gazebo Transport library.

 [http://ignitionrobotics.org](http://ignitionrobotics.org)